 The white meat from a heritage tastes leaner than regular turkeys due to their lean lifestyle.
-The dark meat on a heritage bird on the other hand is superior.
+The dark meat on a heritage bird, on the other hand, is superior.
 They also tend to run smaller.
 This particular bird is 12.7 pounds.
-Our bird chef, Jeff, said he was use to roasting 20+ pound birds.
+Our bird chef, Jeff, said he was used to roasting 20+ pound birds.

-Aside from the turkey, there was marvelous side dishes brought by our other friends: corn souffle, mint peas, yams with walnut streusel, stuffing, mashed potatoes, three kinds of pie, sauteed mushrooms, and home made rolls.
+Aside from the turkey, there were marvelous side dishes brought by our other friends: corn souffle, mint peas, yams with walnut streusel, stuffing, mashed potatoes, three kinds of pie, sauteed mushrooms, and homemade rolls.
 And lots of wine.

 Overall, a wonderful Thanksgiving.
 I’m glad we decided to stay until the end of November before heading out, it was a fun gathering and I’ll miss everyone.